moisesmmele/shortener-api/README.md

 #### OBS: This is not a real project.
 For studying purposes only.
 Definitely not production code.

+For better project understanding, please check the AI-generated documentation:
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/moisesmmele/shortener-api)

 ## Features